 Over the course of the four-year project, the expert group will meet 2-3 times per year to develop the standard.
 The standard is expected to be published in 2021.

 For more: https://www.iso.org/standard/72433.html

-Note on the funders: This project has received funding via the InvECAT project, which is supported by the European Union’s Horizon 2020 research and innovation program under grant agreement No 785087.
+Note on the funders: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 785087.